arch1t3cht/ass.nvim/README.md

 ### Editing lines
 The commands `:AssJoin` and `:AssJoinRange` accept a count and a range respectively, and join the described set of subtitle lines into one.
 They are the backend to the modified `J` command defined above - respectively in normal and in visual mode.

+Similarly, the commands `:AssFilter` and `:AssFilterRange` respectively accept a count and a range, and apply the defined filter function `line_hook` to the described set of lines.

 The command `:AssLineSplit` splits the current line at the cursor position, replacing the current line with the left half and the following line with the right half.
 This is useful when during split editing, two consecutive lines on the left are translated to a single joined line on the right.

 ### Showing or playing lines